fabiogaiera/transitioning-to-kx-products/articles/LinkedIn Article 2.md

 And honestly, that’s just scratching the surface. 💡

+## ✅ What You Need Before We Start

+- ✅ kdb+ and PyKX installed and working
+- ✅ A sample CSV file with tick data (You can grab some from my GitHub repo if needed)

 ## 🛠️ Time to Build!

-In this walkthrough, I’ll show you how to construct OHLCV datasets and candlestick charts using **kdb+** and **PyKX**.
+In this walkthrough, I’ll show you how to construct OHLCV datasets and candlestick charts using **PyKX** and **Plotly**.

-### 🧪 Core Workflow
+### 📊 OHLCV Dataset creation

 - 📂 Upload a CSV file (tick-by-tick trade data) into an in-memory kdb+ table
-- 🧱 Add auxiliar columns to help with dataset construction
+- 🧱 Add auxiliary columns to help with dataset construction (You’ll find this easy if you’re familiar with the `pandas` library)
 - 🔍 Query the data (something we covered in a previous post)
 - 📊 Group and aggregate using built-in operators like `first`, `max`, `min`, `last`
 - 🧬 Integrate everything with your existing Python codebase.
 This one’s a game-changer if you're coming from a Python-heavy stack!

-## ✅ What You Need Before We Start

-- ✅ kdb+ and PyKX installed and working
-- ✅ A sample CSV file with tick data (You can grab some from my GitHub repo if needed)

-## ⏭️ What’s Next?

-Next up: we'll jump into the code and start transforming raw tick data into meaningful, visual, and analytical insights. 🔧📉📈

-Stay tuned for the next post in this series—or better yet, subscribe so, you don’t miss it!

-Have questions or want the full code example?
-Drop a comment or connect with me on [LinkedIn](#) or [GitHub](#).
-Let's build something awesome together! 🙌
+### 🕯️Candlestick Chart creation